full-path/ridesheet/src/user-guide/using-ridesheet.md

 1. At the beginning of each day, [move all past trips and runs to review](#entering-trip-results).
 1. Fill in all additional details in [trip review](#entering-trip-results) and [run review](#entering-run-results).
+1. [Add data to runs in review](#adding-data-to-runs-in-review) once trip results are complete for past dates.
 1. Daily (or at least weekly) [move completed run and trip data](#validating-and-archiving-data) to archive.